 [00:31:10] Joshua Littlejohn: We're in a world where you can get a pretty good grasp of someone by just Googling them.
 Like certainly even someone's social media can really show you what's important to them.
 What are they posting about?
 And that's marvelous.
 I didn't think of that.

 [00:31:21] Tania De Ridder: Yeah, I love that you're so active in helping others and you really care about communities.
 How can people connect with you if they want to reach out to you?

 [00:31:29] Joshua Littlejohn: My website is Joshua-littlejohn-dot-com.
 I'm giving your audience a free copy of my book, The Marketing Fallacy.
 So if you want to claim that, just go to free book dot Joshua Littlejohn-dot-com and you can claim your free copy there.
 So either the audio book or the ebook.
+(Available for a limited time only).
 Also, I'm on Twitter at-Littlejohn, so just my last name.
 Instagram is Joshua Littlejohn, Facebook is Joshua Littlejohn as well.
 LinkedIn is also Littlejohn.
 Feel free to connect with me there.

 [00:31:56] Tania De Ridder: I'll be sure to share those links in the show notes so that people can easily connect with you.
 Thank you so much, Joshua.
 I really enjoyed talking with you.

 [00:32:04] Joshua Littlejohn: This was a blessing.
 Thank you so much.